+Diclofenac Sandoz should only be prescribed when the benefits are considered to outweigh the potential risks.
 After assessing the risk/benefit ratio in each individual patient, the lowest effective dose for the shortest possible duration should be used.
+Adverse effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

 Dosage should be minimised in the elderly and in patients with renal impairment.